DaveBenham/VenomModules/doc/Oscillators.md

 See [Level and Depth Modulation](/README.md#level-and-depth-modulation) for information on the associated Env button, CV input, and attenuverter.

 ### DEPTH (XMOD modulation depth) knob and CV input
-The knob establishes the depth of the XMod modulation.
+The knob and CV establish the depth of the XMod modulation.
 It ranges from -100% to 100%.
+The knob and CV value are summed.
 The type of modulation is controlled by the square **XMOD** button at the top.

+The FM and PM  depth scaling is fairly tame.
+A "High XM depth for FM & PM" context menu option exists that multiplies the depth by a factor of 5.
+This only applies to XM frequency and phase modulation.

 See [Level and Depth Modulation](/README.md#level-and-depth-modulation) for information on the associated Env button, CV input, and attenuverter.